How To Become a Lawyer in India? Step By Step Guide

 A lawyer is a professional who provides legal advice and representation to individuals, businesses, and government entities.

-Lawyers specialise in various areas of law, such as criminal law, immigration law, family law, business law, and contract law.
+Lawyers specialize in various areas of law, such as civil law, criminal law, family law, business law, and contract law.

 They often advise clients on legal matters, prepare legal documents, and represent them in court.